aws/amazon-chime-sdk-ios/README.md

 #### Use case 1.
 Start a session.

 You need to start the meeting session to start sending and receiving audio.
-Make sure that the user has granted audio permission first.

 ```swift
 meetingSession.audioVideo.start()